Erik-Nickel/iannwtfael/Final_Project/README.md

 We used the 'RAW_interactions.csv', 'RAW_interactions.csv' and 'PP_recipes.csv' to create our dataset.

 ## Training the model
-The model can be trained when running training.py.
+The model can be trained with running training.py.

 ## Visualisation
 The TensorBoards-logs can be viewed via the 'training_visualisation.ipynb' file.